-"Warehouse" of souls before birth
+Warehouse of souls before

-What is the “warehouse of souls
+What is the warehouse of

 There are things in the Bible that are not said, but that one can gather from the information received in the Bible.
 In those cases, because we cannot present a clear reference to the subject in the Bible, prudence advises us to present our observation as a theory, not a Biblical doctrine.
-That is the case with the storage of souls before birth”, a theory I explain below.
+That is the case with the storage of souls before birth, a theory I explain below.

 My opinion is that God has already created all the human souls that are going to exist, and that He has them stored in some place whereby although they exist, they do not feel nor suffer, because they have no flesh, which is what places the human soul, being spiritual, in contact with the physical world.
 From that place which I have supposed, God sends or his angels take each soul to the body where they should live.
 I suppose that this occurs at some point between conception and the first or second year of life, a time which can be variable in each case.
 Perhaps this may be the reason why some remember things about when they were one or two years old and some before and some after.

 Due to the fact that they have no sensation whatsoever, they cannot perceive that they exist; and due to the fact that they have never had any sensation, they cannot remember them, and therefore, they cannot perceive that they exist by those means (their memories).
 It is like a fetus in a maternal womb; but in reality more isolated than a fetus, without the slightest indication or sensation that they exist.
 However, these souls exist, God knows them, He knows how they are and how they will develop, what they will do, etc..
-I call that supposed place a storage of created souls”.
+I call that supposed place a storage of created souls.
 It seems to be that this existence without knowledge, is referenced in Ecclesiastes 4:10 and further in Ecclesiastes 6:10.

 2 Wherefore I praised the dead which are already dead more than the living which are yet alive.
-3 Yea, better is he than both they, which hath not yet been, who hath not seen the evil work that is done under the sun.”
+3 Yea, better is he than both they, which hath not yet been, who hath not seen the evil work that is done under the sun.
 (Ecclesiastes 4:2-3)

-That which hath been is named already, and it is known that it is man, neither may he contend with him that is mightier than he.”
+That which hath been is named already, and it is known that it is man, neither may he contend with him that is mightier than he.
 (Ecclesiastes 6:10)

 In the first passage, it tells us that the ones who have not yet been are better off than those who are alive and those who have lived and died.
 Which means, the ones who have not yet been sent to a body of flesh.